-In approximately 1961, the Beloit Corporation began operations on a 200-acre site.
+Beloit Corporation began operations on the 200-acre Rockton site in 1961.
 There were two operations at the facility: a plant for manufacturing wet-end paper machines and a research and development facility.
-At the research facility, virgin pulp was used to demonstrate machines to prospective customers.
-Prior to 1986, wastewater and paper fibers generated during the demonstration activities were put into three unlined lagoons at the northern end of the facility along the Rock River and allowed to seep into the ground.
+The company used virgin pulp at the research facility to demonstrate machines to prospective customers.
+Before 1986, wastewater containing paper fibers from the demonstration activities was deposited into three unlined lagoons at the northern end of the facility, along the Rock River.
+There it seeped into the ground.
 Wastewater generated after 1986 was treated in a new on-site wastewater treatment system.